TFerhan/Cverer/README.md

 BeautifulSoup was used to scrap the Data and stored in panda's DataFrame.

-Flask for the back-end and HTML, CSS, BOOTSTRAP for the front-end.
+Flask and Redis for the back-end.

+Bootstrap, HTML, CSS for the front-end.

 ## Contact